 * * *

-That writing thing?
+The writing thing?
 I do a lot of it.
 As of January 2021, I've published forty books (twelve of which are sold out) - in paperback and ebook form - and many more in progress.

 If you're interested in pagan/magical fantasy, science fantasy, horror, weird horror - or that channelled tradition I mentioned in the opening paragraph - do visit my personal site by clicking here, or go directly to my publishing site by clicking here.